How to make a monster pursePublished on 10 December 2018 By Christine Leech

 To decorate your purse

-If you want to add eyes and a tongue like I have here cut out the relevant pieces from different colored felts.
+If you want to add eyes and a tongue like I have here cut out the relevant pieces from different coloured felts.

 To add a different texture you could also use used some small off cuts of fake leather and vinyl.